black-hole-group/DL_BH_fluids/README.md

 `inference.py`: how to create predictions using .h5 file

-`dl_fluids.h5`: the file contains the architecture's weights using multi gpu model and Tensorflow 1.8.0, you can load the weights through `model.load("/path/to/.h5/dl_fluids.h5")`
+# Data files

+You can find the data files with the trained neural network weights in our [group's data repository](https://doi.org/10.6084/m9.figshare.19412147.v1).
+They are in the HDF5 binary format, following Tensor Flow standards.
+You can load the weights using

+    model.load("/path/to/.h5/dl_fluids.h5")